 But not every homeowner knows what tasks should even be on the spring cleaning list.

-This preventative upkeep ensures that homeowner’s infrastructure stays in tip-top condition and maximizes the lifespan of important appliances that keep homes comfortable and operating efficiently.
+This preventative upkeep ensures that the homeowner’s infrastructure stays in tip-top condition and maximizes the lifespan of important appliances that keep homes comfortable and operating efficiently.
 The team at John C. Flood provided the ultimate spring cleaning checklist that is applicable year round.

 The Ultimate Spring Cleaning Checklist